PaulC91/redditapi/README.md

-You will need the client id, secret and name (agent) of your API application, as well as your reddit username and password to authenticate in R. It is a good idea to store these as environment variables using a `.Renviron` file either in your home or project directory.
+You will need the client id, secret and name (agent) of your API application, as well as your reddit username and password to authenticate in R. It is a good idea to store these as environment variables using an `.Renviron` file either in your home or project directory.

 You can generate or edit an `.Renviron` with the `usethis` package